 - Department of Medicine will fund attendance for one national meeting per year in trainees’ area research interest, for years 3-6

 - Department of Medicine will also fund attendance and presentation at the annual ASCI/APSA/AAP meeting in Chicago, for years 1-6

 - Department of Medicine will coordinate grant submission and IRB applications for trainees

-The American Board of Internal Medicine (ABIM) Research Pathway condenses clinical training in internal medicine to two years, followed by subspecialty fellowship training during the PGY-3 year.
+The American Board of Internal Medicine (ABIM) Research Pathway condenses clinical training in internal medicine to two years, followed by subspecialty fellowship training during the PG-3 year.

 Trainees can complete research training under the mentorship of any faculty member at the University of Wisconsin-Madison.
 Presentations from distinguished faculty members occur during our monthly meetings and in scheduled interviews early during the clinical fellowship training.
 The program committee assists with final selection of a research advisor.